 The Equal Pay Amendment Bill introduces a simple and accessible process to address systemic sex-based pay discrimination across female-dominated industries.

 About the Bill

 The Bill was tabled in Parliament on 19 September 2018.
 It passed its third reading late July, and will come into effect late October.

 It allows workers to make a pay equity claim using a process based on New Zealand’s existing bargaining framework.
 By making court action a last resort, the approach lowers the bar for workers initiating a pay equity claim, and uses a collaborative process more familiar to unions and businesses.

-Under the Bill, employers, workers and unions will negotiate in good faith, with access to mediation and resolution services available if they are unable to agree.
+Under the Bill, employers, workers and unions negotiate in good faith, with access to mediation and dispute resolution services available if they are unable to agree.